ʻAulani Wilhelm: Career

-Wilhelm earned an MS from Stanford University in 2014.
-At Stanford she was appointed the 2014 Social Innovation Fellow.

-She has been the director of ocean initiatives for NOAA's Office of Marine Sanctuaries.

-She took the lead in establishing and designing the Papahānaumokuākea Marine National Monument and World Heritage Site.
-As the first superintendent, she implemented a management policy that integrated Native Hawaiian cultural knowledge, traditions, and practices with Western science.

-She worked as Senior Vice President for Oceans at Conservation International.
-While there she co-led the Blue Nature Alliance, a worldwide coalition of ocean conservation organizations.
+In 2023, ‘Aulani joined Nia Tero, a nonprofit working to directly support Indigenous Peoples’ guardianship and elevate the role and influence of Indigenous Peoples as essential to ensuring planetary health and habitability.
+After joining as their Chief Strategy & External Relations Officer, the Nia Tero Board of Directors unanimously supported the appointment of ‘Aulani as their next CEO, beginning January 1, 2025, following an international executive succession process.

-Wilhelm served as assistant director for Ocean Conservation, Climate and Equity at the White House Office of Science and Technology Policy (OSTP).
+‘Aulani previously served as the Assistant Director for Ocean Conservation, Climate and Equity at the White House Office of Science and Technology Policy (OSTP).
 During her tenure the OSTP published the historic "Guidance for Federal Departments and Agencies on Indigenous Knowledge."
 The Guidance recognizes Indigenous Knowledge, or Traditional Ecological Knowledge, as "a valid form of evidence" and recognizes that many different ways of knowing strengthen decision making.
 Therefore, it calls on federal agencies to incorporate Indigenous Knowledge, as appropriate, in setting their policies.

-In 2023 Wilhelm co-chaired the Ocean Justice Strategy Workgroup of the White House Office of Science and Technology Policy.
+‘Aulani co-chaired the Ocean Justice Strategy Workgroup of the White House Office of Science and Technology Policy.
 The group authored the "Ocean Justice Strategy," which builds ocean justice on environmental justice.
 It calls for equitable access to the benefits of oceans, engaging with Indigenous peoples in making decisions about oceans, and improving ocean education.

-In 2023 Wilhelm joined Nia Tero, a nonprofit working with Indigenous groups to strengthen guardianship of the Earth.
-She is their Chief Strategy and External Relations Officer.
+She also worked as Senior Vice President for Oceans at Conservation International, where she co-led the Blue Nature Alliance, a global partnership to catalyze the conservation of 18 million km2 of ocean.

+She has played a pivotal role in shaping the emerging field of large-scale ocean conservation, leading the establishment of the Papahānaumokuākea Marine National Monument and World Heritage Site.
+As the first superintendent, she implemented a management policy that integrated Native Hawaiian cultural knowledge, traditions, and practices with Western science.

+'Aulani is also the founder of Big Ocean, a network of the world’s largest marine managed areas.
+Prior, she was director of ocean initiatives for NOAA’s Office of Marine Sanctuaries.

-Wilhelm is a Mellon Distinguished Scholar at Arizona State University's Center for Imagination at the Borderlands.
+‘Aulani is a Mellon Distinguished Scholar at Arizona State University’s Center for Imagination at the Borderlands.
+She holds an MS degree from Stanford University and a BA degree from the University of Southern California.
+At Stanford she was appointed the 2014 Social Innovation Fellow.